-Cost of revenue-sharing consists primarily of payments related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
+Cost of revenue-sharing consists primarily of payments made to Health Benefits Direct Corporation, or HBDC, as a result of a revenue-sharing arrangement whereby we pay HBDC a percentage of the commission revenue we receive related to certain health insurance members that HBDC transferred to us and payments made to marketing partners related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
 In order to enter into a revenue-sharing arrangement, these marketing partners must be licensed to sell health insurance in the state where the policy is sold.
 Costs related to revenue-sharing arrangements are expensed as the related revenue is recognized.

-We entered into customer transition and marketing agreements with Health Benefits Direct Corporation ("HBDC") during the three months ended March 31, 2009.
+We entered into customer transition and marketing agreements with HBDC in February 2009.
 Pursuant to the agreements, HBDC agreed to transfer certain of its existing health insurance members to us as the new broker of record on the underlying policies and agreed to refer future health insurance prospects to us.
-We paid HBDC initial consideration of \$1.3 million, which was recorded in both prepaid expenses and other current assets and other assets in the condensed consolidated balance sheets and is being amortized to cost of revenue-sharing expense in the condensed consolidated statements of income and comprehensive income as we recognize commission revenue related to the transferred members.
+We paid HBDC initial consideration of \$1.3 million, which is being amortized to cost of revenue-sharing expense as we recognize commission revenue related to the transferred members.
 In addition, we agreed to pay HBDC a percentage of the commission revenue we receive on the transferred policies, as well as a percentage of the future commission revenue we receive on health insurance policies we sell to prospects HBDC refers to us.
-The ongoing revenue-sharing payments are recognized as cost of revenue-sharing expense in the consolidated condensed statements of income and comprehensive income.
-During the three months ended March 31, 2009, we became the broker of record on and recognized commission revenue from approximately 20,000 members transferred from HBDC, of which the majority were members on individual and family major medical policies.
+The ongoing revenue-sharing payments are also recognized as cost of revenue-sharing expense.
+During 2009 we became the broker of record on and recognized commission revenue from members transferred from HBDC, all of which were members on individual and family major medical policies.
+We expect cost of revenue-sharing expenses to decrease in absolute dollars in 2010 compared to 2009 as a result of an expected decrease in the amount of revenue-sharing payments we will make to HBDC due to a decline in the current number of commission-generating members transferred to us from HBDC, and due to a decrease in amortization expense related to the initial consideration paid to HBDC.